eduP2P/common/test_suite/README.md

 bitrate.
 However, the packet loss of eduP2P is also quite sizeable even for lower bitrates, which would be a problem in the real world.

-The reason that eduP2P suffers so much packet loss probablyy has to do with the fact that it uses Go channels internally to pass packets between its isolated components.
+The reason that eduP2P suffers so much packet loss probably has to do with the fact that it uses Go channels internally to pass packets between its isolated components.
 For such high bitrates, these channels may become full, and consequently packets sent to these channels are dropped.

-It must also be noted that although the packet loss of the direct connection and WireGuard do not suffer much packet loss on my machine, this is not the case on every machine I tried this performance test on.
+It must also be noted that although the direct connection and WireGuard do not suffer much packet loss on my machine, this is not the case on every machine I tried this performance test on.
 When repeating this test on some virtual machines, there was also quite a lot of packet loss for these two connections.
 It seems that this packet loss was caused by these virtual machines only having one core, as repeating the test on a virtual machine while increasing the number of cores resulted in a decrease of packet loss.
 I suspect that not having enough cores causes packet loss because a core constantly has to switch between sending packets for one peer, and receiving them for the other, and it cannot switch fast enough as the bitrate increases.
 Therefore, it is recommended to run the performance test on a machine with more cores when encountering packet loss in the WireGuard or direct connection.

 Furthermore, the bitrate limits encountered in these results may also differ on other machines.